Learn Lambda Expressions In Java (Lambda Expressions)

 Example 2: Run SAM with anonymous classes in Java

-The ability to send an anonymous class to the constructor or method made it easy to write Java 7 code with fewer files.
-However, the structure was still difficult and a lot of code was needed.
+The ability to send an anonymous class to the constructor or method made writing Java 7 code with fewer files easy.
+However, the structure was still tricky, and a lot of code was needed.

 Java 8 went one step further, increasing the power of a SAM.
 Since we know that an interface has only one method, there is no need to define the name of that method when sending it as an argument.
 The term lambda allows us to do just that.